 For more information about the National Fund of the Republic of Austria for Victims of National Socialism and the General Settlement Fund for Victims of National Socialism, visit the National Fund website.

 The Findbuch for Victims of National Socialism makes it possible to search the holdings of several Austrian archives for material on National Socialist property seizures and Austrian restitution and compensation measures.
-The Findbuch currently contains around 130,000 records on archival material from the Austrian State Archives and the Provincial Archives of Burgenland, Upper Austria, Salzburg, Carinthia and Tyrol.
-New records are being added continually.
 It is possible to call up information such as the "property notices" that Jewish people had to submit after the Anschluss of Austria in 1938 as well as the files of the Restitution Commissions that were established after the war.
 Due to data protection laws, registration is necessary in order to undertake research in the personal data holdings of the Findbuch.
 The Findbuch is purely a reference database and is therefore not a substitute for ordering the file from the relevant archive.

 In addition, the Findbuch provides in digital form historical address books and official handbooks on public offices and institutions that facilitate research on private individuals, companies or the authorities that were responsible for the National Socialist seizures of property or restitution post-1945.